-- Use full runway length for departure as standard.
-Currently pilots must request to use full length.
-The longer the runway available, the lower the power required for take off, and therefore less noise. - Use headwinds.
-The DAA's own published procedures state that the westerly runway will be used with westerly winds, and the east runway for easterly winds. - Currently the DAA will enforce ATC to change to the west runway with up to 10 kts of easterly wind.
-Tailwinds also mean aircraft cannot climb as quickly, require more power, creating more noise. - The current turn from 28R at 400ft is against the DAA's own published procedures which state that all aircraft must fly straight until 500ft before turning.
+- Use full runway length for departure as standard. - The longer the runway available, the lower the power required for take off, and therefore less noise. - Currently the DAA require ATC to use the westerly runway with up to 10 Kts easterly wind, eg tailwinds. - The DAA's own published procedures state that the westerly runway will be used with westerly winds, and the east runway for easterly winds. - The current turn from 28R at 400ft is against the DAA's own published procedures which state that all aircraft must fly straight until 500ft before turning.

+consultation-on-flight-paths-and-change-to-permitted-operations

-consultation-on-flight-paths-and-change-to-permitted-operations PDF - 3.7 MB Existing Flight Paths Current Runway Operations turn to the south.
+PDF - 3.7 MB

+Existing Flight Paths